A Supersymmetry Primer: Sparticle decays

 In other situations, decays without isolated leptons in the final state are more useful, so that one will not need to contend with background events with missing energy coming from leptonic $W$ boson decays in Standard Model processes.
 Then the decays of interest are the ones with quark partons in the final state, leading to \beq \stilde C_1 \rightarrow jj \stilde N_1,\qquad\quad \stilde N_2 \rightarrow jj \stilde N_1, \eeq where $j$ means a jet.
-If the second of these decays goes through an on-shell (or nearly so) $h^0$, then these will usually be $b$-jets.
+If the second of these decays goes through an on-shell $h^0$, then these will usually be $b$-jets that reconstruct an invariant mass consistent with 125 GeV.